unblocked-classroom/unblocked-classroom.github.io/README.md

-# Unblocked Classroom – Play Free Games Online
+# Unblocked Classroom – Free Online Games Anywhere

-Welcome to **Unblocked Classroom**, your trusted hub for playing free **unblocked games online** anytime, anywhere.
+Welcome to **Unblocked Classroom**, the ultimate place to play **free unblocked games online** at school, work, or home.
-Our platform makes it simple for students, workers, and casual players to enjoy games without restrictions.
+Our platform provides fast-loading, browser-based games that work without downloads, VPNs, or logins.

 ## 🎮 What is Unblocked Classroom?

-**Unblocked Classroom** is a browser-based collection of **unblocked HTML5 and Flash games**.
+**Unblocked Classroom** is a collection of hand-picked **HTML5 and Flash unblocked games** that you can play directly in your browser.
-We focus on speed, fun, and accessibility — play instantly from your browser without downloads or VPNs.
+Designed for speed, fun, and accessibility — we make gaming possible anywhere, even on restricted networks.

 - ✅ 100% Free to Play
-- ✅ Works on school and office networks
+- ✅ Works on school and office WiFi
-- ✅ Mobile and desktop friendly
+- ✅ Mobile, tablet, and desktop friendly
 - ✅ New games added regularly

-## 🚀 Popular Unblocked Games
+## 🚀 Popular Games

-Some of the top games you’ll find on **Unblocked Classroom** include:
+Some of the top games you can enjoy on **Unblocked Classroom**:

 - 🟢 Slope
 - 🟢 Subway Surfers